China flash HSBC PMI edges up in Oct but no indication of turnaround yet

 BOTTOMING OUT?

-While growth is unlikely to accelerate in the fourth quarter, the flash PMI indicates it may at least be levelling off, some analysts said.
+While growth is unlikely to accelerate in the fourth quarter, the flash PMI indicates it may at least be leveling off, some analysts said.

 "If the flash PMI is right, then October is going to be almost the same as September, slightly better - that would be industrial production growth of about 8 percent - which suggests that at least it's not getting worse, that growth has stabilized at this quite subdued level," said Louis Kuijs, chief China economist at Royal Bank of Scotland in Hong Kong.